Skip to content

 The trap is staying there too long.
 The moment your website is meant to bring in real customers and compete in local search, a template usually starts costing you more in lost inquiries than a proper build would have cost to make.

-When a custom website pays for itself
+When does a custom website pay for itself?

 Do the math on a single customer.
 If your average job or client is worth a few thousand dollars, a website that brings in even one extra customer a month has already paid for itself many times over within a year.